-Childhood memory: I’m ten years old and sitting on the living room floor of my family’s home in the early 1970s, vinyl albums and 45s scattered all around me – the Beatles, the Supremes, the Temptations, the Jackson 5.
+Childhood memory: I’m ten years old and sitting on the living room floor of my family’s North Carolina home in the early 1970s, vinyl albums and 45s scattered all around me — the Beatles, the Supremes, the Temptations, the Jackson 5.
 One record outshines all the others: Aretha Franklin’s 1969 greatest-hits collection Gold.
 On the cover she wears a gaudy feather boa, shiny black bouffant wig and tons of make-up.
-It has all the Top Forty pop hits that play on the local AM radio station in the small North Carolina mill town of my youth: the funky, hard-hitting “Think,” the smooth, Southern-soul balladry of “Do Right Woman, Do Right Man,” the proudly female “(You Make Me Feel Like) A Natural Woman.”
+It has all the Top Forty pop hits that play on the local AM radio station in this small mill town: the funky, hard-hitting “Think,” the smooth, Southern-soul balladry of “Do Right Woman, Do Right Man,” the proudly female “(You Make Me Feel Like) A Natural Woman.”

 The song I like best, though, is different.
 It’s heady and whimsical, fueled by gritty gospel vocals but riding a sweet, soft-pop, Burt Bacharach/Hal David melody that flutters in the air like tissue: “I Say a Little Prayer” — three and a half minutes of musical bliss.
 “Forever and ever,” Aretha sings in call-and-response with her backup vocalists, “you’ll stay in my heart and I will love you.”
 And then, behind her husky purr, an angelic choir weeps: “To live without you would only mean heartbreak for me.”